 Sunrise between Llano Grande and Cuajimoloyas.

 Zapotec refers to a native people of Mexico, their language family consisting of more than 15 languages, and their historic culture and traditions.
 Today, most of the Zapotec languages are endangered.
+The Zapotec people are centered in Oaxaca, to the south of central Mexico.
+In Pre-Columbian times they were one of the major Mesoamerican civilizations.

 Looking down on the cloud forest.